kontena/kontena/docs/using-kontena/authentication.md

 $ kontena master login --token <access_token> <https://master_url>
 ```

-## Resetting the local administrator account
+## Resetting the internal administrator account

-If you have lost access to the master, you will need to reset the local administrator account.
+If you have lost access to the master, you will need to reset the Kontena Master internal administrator account.

 This can be done by using SSH to connect to the master.